Connor Joe Player Props: Pirates vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.58 team ERA that ranks 23rd among all MLB pitching staffs.
+- The Mets have the 21st-ranked team ERA among all league pitching staffs (4.55).

-- Carrasco gets the start for the Mets, his 18th of the season.
-He is 3-6 with a 6.42 ERA and 57 strikeouts in 81 1/3 innings pitched.
+- Peterson makes the start for the Mets, his 14th of the season.
+He is 3-7 with a 5.61 ERA and 74 strikeouts through 69 2/3 innings pitched.

-- In his last time out on Tuesday against the Chicago Cubs, the righty threw five innings, giving up two earned runs while surrendering three hits.
+- The lefty's last time out was on Wednesday against the Chicago Cubs, when he went 3 2/3 innings, surrendering two earned runs while giving up four hits.

-- The 36-year-old has amassed a 6.42 ERA and 6.3 strikeouts per nine innings in 17 games this season, while giving up a batting average of .292 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.